ArshKA/LinkedIn-Job-Scraper/README.md

 # LinkedIn-Job-Scraper

-**An un-documented and un-polished repository to assist others seeking to scrape jobs from LinkedIn**
+**An un-documented and crude repository to assist others seeking to scrape LinkedIn**

 **Download the polished dataset and view insights at - https://www.kaggle.com/datasets/arshkon/linkedin-job-postings**

+## Brief Code Summary

 ```search_retriever.py``` - discovers new job postings and insert the most recent IDs into the database

 ```details_retriever.py``` - populates table with individual job attributes

-## Brief Code Summary

 It's important to note that while ```search_retriever.py``` typically runs smoothly, even through your personal IP and a singular account, ```details_retriever.py``` can be a bit finicky.
 Each search generates approximately 25-50 results, all of which must be individually queried to obtain their attributes.
 To enhance its performance, I recommend the following strategies: